youngy247/scrypto-prediction-market/README.md

 1. Ensure your development environment is set up with the required tools, especially the `resim` tool.
 More information on setting this up can be found [here](https://docs.radixdlt.com/docs).
 For this project, you should be using Scrypto 1.0.0.

 2. To build the project:
-   - Navigate to the `prediction-market-blueprint` directory in your terminal.
+   - Navigate to the `scrypto-prediction-market` directory in your terminal.
    - Execute the command:
      ```bash
      cargo build